melv618/melv618.github.io/blogposts/NetHardwareObfuscation.md

 ## Description
 A red teamer should learn how to connect stealthily to local networks to simulate a real-world attack effectively.
 By protecting your hardware identity and avoiding profiling, you can bypass some blue team defenses, making your testing more realistic.
+We are also automating this process for any new network session.

 - **Operating System**
   - **Linux**